wazo-platform/wazo-doc/source/contributors/debug_daemon.rst

 To activate debug mode, add ``debug: true`` in the daemon :ref:`configuration file
 <configuration-files>`).
 The output will be available in the daemon's :ref:`log file <log-files>`.

-It is also possible to run the XiVO daemon, in command line.
+It is also possible to run the Wazo daemon, in command line.
 This will allow to run in foreground and debug mode.
 To see how to use it, type::

    xivo-{name} -h